M-jerez/any-generator/README.md

 ## Configuration

 Anygen uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to read the configuration.
-It is possible to write your config in `.anygenrc.json`, `.anygenrc.yaml`, `.anygenrc.js` or a property called `anygen` in `package.json`.
+It is possible to write your config using the files `.anygenrc.json`, `.anygenrc.yaml`, `.anygenrc.js` or in a property called `anygen` in `package.json`.

-Each object in the config file represents a `template` to generate a different scaffolding for your project.
+Each object in the config file represents a template to generate a different scaffolding for your project and is using as the first parameter in the anygen command `anygen <template_name> <new_name>`

 <!-- prettier-ignore-start -->
 ```yaml